The Great Chinese Fireball of December 22, 2020: Atmospheric trajectory

 The results show that the fireball followed an atmospheric trajectory inclined by an angle of $5^{\circ} \pm 2^{\circ}$ with respect to the horizontal plane, with an azimuth of $352^{\circ} \pm 1^{\circ}$ (Fig.~\ref{fig:fireball_trajectory}).
-The topocentric equatorial coordinates of the apparent radiant are near the star $\gamma$ Cas in $\alpha=17^{\circ} \pm 3^{\circ}$ and $\delta=62^{\circ} \pm 3^{\circ}$ (to date), while the geocentric equatorial coordinates of the true radiant are $\alpha=10^{\circ} \pm 2^{\circ}$ and $\delta=35^{\circ} \pm 7^{\circ}$ (J2000).
-This point is located in the Andromeda constellation, between the stars $\alpha$ and $\beta$. \\ The fireball traveled about from north to south and slowly entered the densest layers of the terrestrial atmosphere.
+The topocentric equatorial coordinates of the apparent radiant are near the star $\gamma$ Cas in $\alpha=17^{\circ} \pm 3^{\circ}$ and $\delta=62^{\circ} \pm 3^{\circ}$ (to date), while the geocentric equatorial coordinates of the true radiant are $\alpha=10^{\circ} \pm 2^{\circ}$ and $\delta=35^{\circ} \pm 7^{\circ}$ (J2000). \\ The fireball traveled about from north to south and slowly entered the densest layers of the terrestrial atmosphere.
 The meteoroid could not withstand the pressure and intense heat that developed during the fall, and exploded at about 35.5 km above sea level.
 After the main explosion, the major fragments probably continued their fall towards the ground in dark flight phase.\\ Assuming that the kinetic energy value is equal to the value of the estimated total impact energy $T_{E}$, the equivalent meteoroid diameter $D$ is given by:

 From Eq.~\ref{eq:diameter}, with $T_{E} \approx 9.5 ~\textrm{kt}\approx 4\cdot 10^{13} ~\textrm{J}$, $v\approx 13600 ~\textrm{m}/\textrm{s}$ and a bulk density $\rho\approx 2700~\textrm{kg}/\textrm{m}^3$ (typical of an S-type asteroid \cite{carbognani2017}), it follows that the Chinese fireball was generated by a small asteroid with an equivalent diameter of about 7 meters.\\ Usually the meteoroids fragmentation model assume that the fragmentation process starts when the aerodynamic pressure is equal to the mechanical strength $S$.
 According to the meteoroid height $h_e \approx 35.5$ km and speed $v_e\approx 13.6$ km/s in the main explosion, we can estimate a strength of about \cite{Foschini1999, Farinella2001}: